universal-packages/universal-documentation/docs/tutorials/todo-list/frontend.md

 ## Multiple React Apps

-As you my figure out, you can create multiple react apps in the same project.
-Just run the `ucore initialize create-react-app` command again with a different `--name` parameter, and run them by also specifying the `--name` parameter in the `ucore run create-react-app` command.
+As you might figure out, you can create multiple React apps in the same project.
+Just run the `ucore initialize create-react-app` command again with a different `--name` parameter, and run them by specifying the `--name` parameter in the `ucore run create-react-app` command.

 ## React App

-Now that we have our frontend setup, lets start building our react app components that will communicate with our backend.
-We will create a `TodoList`, `TodoItem` and `NewTodoItem` components.
+Now that we have our frontend set up, let's start building our React app components that will communicate with our backend.
+We will create `TodoList`, `TodoItem`, and `NewTodoItem` components.

 ### TodoItem Component

-Lets create a `TodoItem` component that will display a todo item.
+Let's create a `TodoItem` component that will display a todo item.
 Create a new file <js-only> `TodoItem.jsx` </js-only><ts-only> `TodoItem.tsx` </ts-only> in the `src/react-apps/todo-list-frontend/src/components` directory:

 ```jsx:title=src/react-apps/todo-list-frontend/src/components/TodoItem.jsx
 import React from "react";